 The company provided a collection of published scientific papers on the use of iodine as a disinfectant teat dip.
-These papers provide the background to the rationale behind the formulation of Kenostart by demonstrating the effectiveness of iodine and the importance of constant levels of free iodine.
+These papers provide the background to the rationale behind the formulation of the product by demonstrating the effectiveness of iodine and the importance of constant levels of free iodine.
 The mode of action of iodine is thought to be by oxidation of bacterial components.
-The papers also point to factors which may affect the efficacy of iodine when used in teat dips, e.g. temperature changes, pH of solution, the presence of milk, dirt, straw, etc.
+The papers also point to factors which may affect the efficacy of iodine when used in teat dips, e.g. temperature changes, pH of the solution and the presence of milk, dirt, straw, etc...

-The company supplemented this information with a series of studies conducted by themselves, in accordance with European guidelines, to demonstrate the basic bactericidal activity of Kenostart.
-In these studies, cultures of various bacteria which may cause mastitis were exposed to Kenostart for five minutes, and the degree of bacterial killing was noted.
-These studies showed that all the bacteria were effectively killed, even when the product was used at only 40% concentration, and in the presence of milk.
+The company supplemented this information with a series of studies conducted by themselves, in accordance with European guidelines, to demonstrate the basic bactericidal activity of the product.
+In these studies, cultures of various bacteria which may cause mastitis were exposed to the product for five minutes, and the degree of bacterial killing was noted.
+These studies showed that all the bacteria were effectively killed, even when the product was used at only 20% concentration, and in the presence of milk.